What is Proxy Vote?

-- This proxy vote allows the shareholder to choose the right option – approving the auditor’s report, electing the right directors etc.
+- This is allows the shareholder to choose the right option – approving the auditor’s report, electing the right directors etc.

-- The proxy votes should be cast on or before 24 hours from the annual meeting.
+- It should be cast on or before 24 hours from the annual meeting.
 This can be done via online, phone, or simply through the mail.